 William Longo is a versatile composer and arranger, creating music in a variety of genres.
 His compositions and arrangements have been performed and recorded by notable jazz and popular artists, including Bruce Hornsby, Steve Miller, Jon Secada, Cyrille Aimée, and Nicole Henry.
 Recent commissions include works for The Airmen of Note, JAZZ ROOTS: A Larry Rosen Jazz Series, the Power of Love Gala™ at the MGM Grand, the Henry Mancini Institute at the University of Miami, and for several other university and high school music programs.
-In 2014, Longo received the USAFB Sammy Nestico Award for his composition, New Day, which was premiered by The Airmen of Note in Hollywood, FL.
+In 2014, Longo received the USAFB Sammy Nestico Award for his composition, New Day, which was premiered by The Airmen of Note, the premier jazz ensemble of the United States Air Force.
 Longo has also received critical recognition from Downbeat Magazine, earning Student Music Awards for Jazz Arranging and Engineered Studio Recording.

 For more information, please refer to William's C.V.